 Right at this point, one woman in the group interrupted in a loud voice.
 “I say if they were going to stone the woman, they should have stoned the man too. “

 The Bible Study leader was a little taken aback but stopped to thank the woman for her comment.
 When she was finished reading the passage the leader asked for responses from the group.

 The same woman who had made the earlier comment said, “Why do they always seem to use a woman as the example for a sinner in the Bible?
 The Bible starts off with the story of Eve as a sinner.”
 The leader said it was because the Bible was written in a time when there were different attitudes towards women when women weren’t even considered people.
 “Good thing that’s changed,” the woman replied.

-Talking about this with someone later they commented that perhaps the woman who spoke up so boldly had been thinking along those same lines all her life.
-Now due to her age, and perhaps having lost some of her social filters she is able to share her real opinions, opinions she may have had all along but wouldn’t have dared voice aloud in the patriarchal Mennonite church in which she was raised.
+I wonder if the woman who spoke up so boldly had been thinking for a very long time about how the Bible portrays women and how the Mennonite church has treated them.
+Now due to her age, and perhaps having lost some of her social filters she was able to share her real opinions, opinions she may have had all along but wouldn’t have dared voice aloud in the patriarchal Mennonite church in which she was raised.